doomedraven/VirusTotalApi/README.md

   --period PERIOD       Period in days in which the file should be rescanned.
-                        If this argument is provided the file will be rescanned periodically every period days, if not, the rescan is performed once and not repated again.
+                        If this argument is provided the file will be rescanned periodically every period days, if not, the rescan is performed once and not repeated again.
   --repeat REPEAT       Used in conjunction with period to specify the number
                         of times the file should be rescanned.
 If this argument is provided the file will be rescanned the